Navigating Child Custody and Visitation in New York Military Divorce Cases

 Child’s Preferences: The child’s preferences about custody might be considered, depending on their age and maturity.

-Get legal consultation with our New York State divorce lawyers from The Law Offices Of SRIS.P.C. to understand child custody and visitation in New York military divorce cases in detail.
+Get legal consultation with our New York State divorce lawyers from The Law Offices of SRIS.P.C. to understand child custody and visitation in New York military divorce cases in detail.

 Visitation Arrangements and the Military Lifestyle

 Parenting time, or visitation, is the schedule that allows a parent without custody to see their child.
-Making a visitation plan for a New York military divorce can be hard because of deployments, training, and future moves.
+Making a visitation plan for a military divorce can be hard because of deployments, training, and future moves.
 The following methods could be used by courts to resolve these problems:

 Virtual Visitation: Virtual communication tools can help military parents and their children stay in touch, even when visiting each other in person is hard.